Mini wonton cups filled with guacamole and sweet chili shrimp for a bite size appetizer.

 Top each guacamole cup with 1 sweet chili shrimp.
 Drizzle any extra sauce you have in the pan over the shrimp and serve immediately.

 Wonton Guacamole Cups with Thai Sweet Chili Shrimp

 - Preheat oven to 350 degrees and spray a mini muffin tin with cooking oil spray.

-- Gently press Wonton wrapper into muffin tin, pressing and folding the sides to make a flat bottom.
-Spray each wonton with cooking spray and bake for 10 minutes or until lightly browned.
+- Gently press a wonton wrapper into the muffin tin, pressing down the bottom and overlapping the sides.
+Spray each wonton with cooking spray and bake for 8-10 minutes or until lightly browned.

 - In a bowl, smash 1 ripe avocado with a fork.
 Squeeze half of a lime and add salt to taste, mix well and set aside.

 - Peel/devein Shrimp and pat dry with a paper towel.
 Season lightly with salt.

 - In a skillet over medium heat, add oil and add shrimp in a single layer.
 Cook for about a minute on each side or until the shrimp turns light pink.

 - Lower the heat and add the Sweet Chili sauce.
 Allow sweet chili sauce to heat up for a minute and flip shrimp over once and simmer for another minute.
 Remove from heat.

 - Place a spoonful of guacamole into the baked wonton cup and top with 1 sweet chili shrimp.
 Drizzle any extra sauce you have in the pan over the shrimp.
 Serve immediately.

 Nutritional information is provided as an estimate only and depends on ingredients and amounts used.
 Thai Caliente makes no guarantees to the accuracy of this information.